 Ben Thanh Market

-Being one of the oldest markets of Saigon, Ben Thanh market is an ideal shopping place for travelers who love to bargain with plenty of items ranging from clothes to handicrafts.
+Being one of the oldest markets in Saigon, Ben Thanh market is an ideal shopping place for travelers who love to bargain with plenty of items ranging from clothes to handicrafts.
 It is advisable to visit Ben Thanh market at night when it is decorated with many colorful lights and various food stalls.
 There are several local cuisines you should try including soup noodles and fresh barbecued seafood.

 Read more on Vietnamese Souvenirs to Buy in Saigon.